 Taken as a whole, Pentecostals (in the large sense of the term) make up over 25% of all of the world’s Christians.
 So Pentecostalism is large!
 And it will continue to grow.
 By 2025 scholars expect over 30% of Christians will be Pentecostal-Charismatic.

 Question: Are you surprised by how big global Pentecostalism is?
-You can leave a comment by clicking here.
+Leave a comment below by clicking here.

 *Note: Numbers are current as of 2010, as reported in the World Christian Database (Brill, 2011), and by Todd M. Johnson, “Global Pentecostal Demographics,” in Spirit and Power: The Growth and Global Impact of Pentecostalism, ed.
 Donald E. Miller, Kimon H. Sargeant, and Richard Flory (Oxford: Oxford University Press, 2013), 320-321.
 Johnson reports a total of 584 million Pentecostals, whereas Allan Anderson, An Introduction to Pentecostalism: Global Charismatic Christianity, 2nd ed.
 (Cambridge: Cambridge University Press, 2014), 1, suggests that there were possibly over 600 million Pentecostals by 2010.